-Since 2010 Kadeem has tried to make Britain his and his family’s home country.
-Although he does not feel fully British, he makes an effort to talk to his neighbours (even the odd ones) and he watches the BBC News at ten o’clock every day.
+Since 2010 Kadeem* has tried to make Britain his and his family’s home country.
+Although he does not feel fully British, he makes an effort to talk to his neighbors (even the odd ones) and he watches the BBC News at 10 o’clock every day.
 He has even tried supporting the English cricket team (without too much success).
 On most Fridays, Kadeem goes to the mosque.
 This has been something familiar among everything that has changed in his new life and surroundings.

-Nadiya is very happy in Britain.
+Nadiya* is very happy in Britain.
 She loves her husband and her three children and she loves the wider community.
-Omar, seventeen, is a good boy.
+Omar, 17, is a good boy.
 He works hard at school, he has done well in his exams and he wants to go to university.
 As the oldest child, he has the best memory and connection with their life and culture before they moved to Britain.
 He remembers the foods and sports, as well as their old mosque community and friends.

-Ayesha is twelve.
+Ayesha is 12.
 She is, of course, faultless in her father’s eyes and she knows it.
 Karim regularly complains that she always gets what she wants.
 She probably does with Kadeem, but Nadiya is more even-handed.
 Her British friends are into social media and fashion, social media and boys, social media and social media.
 To keep her away from obsessing about it all, Nadiya has encouraged her into sport.
-Ayesha is good at most sports and it distracts her from some of the things her peers spend too much time doing, but doesn’t really help her get focussed on school work or religious duties.
+Ayesha is good at most sports and it distracts her from some of the things her peers spend too much time doing, but doesn’t really help her get focused on school work or religious duties.

-People like Kadeem, Nadiya, Omar, Karim and Ayesha are my Muslim neighbours.
-Our Lord Jesus commands us to love our neighbours.
+People like Kadeem, Nadiya, Omar, Karim and Ayesha are my Muslim neighbors.
+Our Lord Jesus commands us to love our neighbors.
 We can spend time relating to them, getting to know them and helping each other in our struggles.
 Though sometimes painful, these common struggles in the 21st century culture allow us to hear their concerns.
 As we are open about the normal challenges in our own lives we can talk about how we find strength in Jesus.

 Will you pray for Muslims?

-- Pray that when new in a community Muslim families would feel welcomed by locals who extend the hand of friendship.
+- Pray that when new in a community, Muslim families would feel welcomed by locals who extend the hand of friendship.